Why is it important to have a good support network?

 When it comes to our mental health and wellbeing, studies have shown that having a good support network with strong relationships you can count on, is vital.
 Feeling a sense of Belonging (intimate relationships, friends) is the third step in our basic human needs behind Physiological needs (food, water, warmth, rest) and Safety needs (security, safety) as described by Maslow’s hierarchy of needs.

-Family, friends and work colleagues all make up your support network and offer pillars of support during both happy and difficult times, helping us feel socially connected to a larger social group.
+Family, friends, work colleagues and our healthcare professionals are often key members of a strong support network and offer pillars of support during both happy and difficult times, helping us feel connected to a larger social group.

 “It is important to have a support network made up of different people.”